American Chicken Processors Sued for Unlawful Wage-Fixing

 Seek Legal Assistance Today

-If you believe your employer has made unlawful arrangements with competitors, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe your employer has made unlawful arrangements with competitors, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 791-4140 to schedule a free case evaluation and receive experienced legal counsel.